aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/conditionalformattingvalue/_index.md

 ```

-Get or set the type of this conditional formatting value object.
+the type of this conditional formatting value object.
 Setting the type to FormatConditionValueType.Min or FormatConditionValueType.Max will auto set "Value" to null.

 **Returns:**
 int